larshp/abapOpenChecks/README.md

 - type C without LENGTH
 - 7 bit chars(latin) only in source
 - quantity + uom / amount + currency in same structure
+- spaces that are tabs, eg when copying signature